seanvree/homepage/README.md

 ### Key Searching:

 - Make changes to the live search behavior and/or bookmarks in `/js/tilde.js` .
-- When using commands the disired result MUST be selected from the suggestions result list below the input field.
+- When using commands, the desired result MUST be selected from the suggestions result list below the input field.
 - To view the bookmarks and site keys, press `?` for the help menu.

 (NOTE: The help menu only appears on desktop browsers).